 \subsection{Our contribution}

-In this paper, we study a specific cryptocurrency which offers both a recording of transactions and of social bounds between identified human beings.
-This means that we know exactly who sent money to whom and when.
-Our main objective is to understand the interplay between these transactions and social ties between users.

-More precisely, we first explore whether users start making transactions before creating a tie, or if they tend to make transactions with people they are already friends with.
-Going further, we study the different neighborhood structures and their evolution over time.
-We tackle questions such as: Are my transaction partners the same as my friends?
+In this paper, we study a specific cryptocurrency which offers both a ledger of transactions and of social bounds between identified human beings.
+This means that we can tell exactly who sent money to whom and when.
+Our main objective is to understand the interplay between these transactions and the social ties.
+More precisely, we first wish to understand whether users start making transactions before creating a tie, or if they tend to make transactions with people they are already friends with.
+Going further, we wish to study the different neighborhood structures and their evolution over time.
+We will tackle questions such as: Are my transaction partners the same as my friends?
 How do my friends exchange between them compared to my transaction partners?
 Are my friends and transaction partners more and more homogeneous over time?

-As we will see in section \ref{sec:methods}, although the data is rather simple at first glance, the proper modeling of interactions is challenging and no unique, commonly accepted approach exists.
-We leverage here the recently introduced link stream model, which captures both the temporal and structural nature of data \cite{stream_graphs} \cite{weighted_stream_graphs}.
-We start our analysis with basic metrics targetting the questions above and we define link stream concepts as we need them in the analysis.
+As we will see in section \ref{sec:methods}, although the data is rather simple at first glance, the proper modeling of interactions is still a challenge and no unique, commonly accepted approach exists.
+We leverage here the recently introduced stream graph model, which captures both the time and structural components of data \cite{stream_graphs} \cite{weighted_stream_graphs}.
+We will start our analysis with basic metrics targetting the questions above and we will introduce new stream graph concepts as we need them in the analysis.

-Therefore, our contribution is two-fold: it gives a modeling of the data that incorporates time and structure and it sheds lights on fundamental questions on the interplay between transactions and social ties, in the $\breve{G}1$ system.
-These insights are important for progress in several areas, like in particular the inference of social networks from interaction traces.